Originate/exocom/README.md

 ## Creating a micro-service

-Let's create the simplest possible microservice: when receiving the command "ping", it replies with the command "pong".
+Let's create the simplest possible microservice: when receiving the message "ping", it replies with the message "pong".

 1. create an empty service scaffold
   * `yo exoservice ping`